 While few things could be improved, the speaker’s nice design and long battery life will appeal to a lot of people.

-Personally, the BTS04 is still my favorite.
+Personally, the BTS04 is still my favourite.
 It’s the size, battery life and the reasonable (for the speaker’s size) sound that does it for me.
 If you need something with a bigger punch, however, go ahead and take a look at BTS05 and iClever BTS08.
 I’m sure you won’t be disappointed.
-Just be sure not to use it for Skype!
+Just be sure not to use it on Skype!